maecarroll/Academic-Page/content/publication/phon-ngkolmpu/index.md

 ---
-title: "Phonetics and phonology of Ngkolpu"
+title: "Phonetics and phonology of Ngkolmpu"
 subtitle: ""
 publication_types:
   - "2"